Reading Time: 5 minutes 55 seconds

 Motivational interviewing assumes that all people can reach their full potential.
 This behavioral change model also recognizes that ambivalence—having contradicting beliefs and behaviors—is a normal part of the process.
 Further, it is the role of the coach to help identify a client's ambivalence.
 This is followed by finding ways to begin to match their beliefs with positive change.

 One advantage of motivational interviewing is that it increases the odds of creating a lasting behavior change.
-But research reveals that this method offers other benefits as well.
+However, research reveals that this method offers other benefits as well.

 A 12-month study found that motivational interviewing is beneficial for people with a high risk of cardiovascular disease.
 It helped by offering greater improvement in their body mass index (BMI) and cholesterol levels.
 That makes it beneficial to a nutrition and fitness program.

-Other pieces of research have found that motivational interviewing improves results for people of all ages.
+Other research has found that motivational interviewing improves results for people of all ages.
 One such study involved 185 obese kids.
 It found that this method was useful for "improving behaviour changes in eating, physical activity and weight loss."

 If you'd like to incorporate this type of interviewing into your training program, it's helpful to understand its basic philosophies.
 Motivational interviewing operates under five principles: